 An official website of the United States government

-On June 30, 2022, the Bureau of Labor Statistics (BLS) updated measures of labor productivity and costs for private community hospitals (NAICS 6221,3) through 2019.
+On June 27, 2024, the Bureau of Labor Statistics (BLS) updated measures of labor productivity and costs for private community hospitals (NAICS 6221,3) through 2021.
 Data through 2012 were originally released in October 2015 to coincide with the publication of an article in the Monthly Labor Review (MLR).

 The development of these productivity measures posed many challenges, particularly in defining appropriate outputs.
 Because of the variety of services provided at hospitals and the pricing structures attached to each of these services, a standard deflated-value output model was not feasible.
 More information on overcoming these challenges is available in the 2015 MLR article.

 The BLS output measure for private community hospitals (NAICS 6221,3) is a weighted index of inpatient (requiring an overnight stay of one or more days) and outpatient (not requiring an overnight stay) services.
 Output for hospitals is based on the quantity of patients served and the intensity of those treatments.
 For inpatient services, the unit of measurement is patient stays, while for outpatient services this takes the form of patient visits.
 Measuring inpatient and outpatient services separately captures the shift in hospital services over time.
-The indexes of inpatient and outpatient services are aggregated using their respective shares of total hospital revenue as weights.
+The indexes of inpatient and outpatient services are aggregated using their respective annual shares of total hospital revenue as weights.

 Labor productivity and costs measures for private community hospitals

 Chart 1 data.
-Labor productivity, output, and hours worked for private community hospitals, 1993-2019
+Labor productivity, output, and hours worked for private community hospitals, 1993-2021

-Figure 1 illustrates the relationship between labor productivity, output, and hours worked.
-Labor productivity in private community hospitals rose 0.9 percent in 2019 from 2018, due to increases in output (2.2 percent) and hours worked (1.3 percent).
-From 1993 to 2019, labor productivity grew at a compound annual rate of 0.4 percent.
-Breaking the time series down into sub-periods reveals three trends: an era of productivity growth from 1993 to 2001 (2.0 percent annually) followed by productivity decline from 2001 to 2007 (-1.5 percent annually) and finally a period of moderate productivity growth from 2007-2019 (0.2 percent annually).
+Long term labor productivity in private community hospitals over the history of the series from 1993 to 2021 grew by an average of 0.2 percent per year.
+Breaking that time series down into sub-periods reveals three trends: an era of productivity growth from 1993 to 2001 (2.0 percent annually) followed by productivity decline from 2001 to 2007 (-1.5 percent annually) and finally an almost flat period of productivity growth from 2007-2021 (-0.1 percent annually).

 Chart 2 data.
-Total output, inpatient services, and outpatient services for private community hospitals, 1993-2019
+Total output, inpatient services, and outpatient services for private community hospitals, 1993-2021

 From 1993 to 2006, both inpatient and outpatient services contributed to total output growth.
 Between 2006 and 2014, growth was driven primarily by outpatient services.
 From 2015 to 2019, inpatient services once again contributed to industry output growth.

 Chart 3 data.
-Revenue share for inpatient and outpatient services for private community hospitals, 1993-2019
+Revenue share for inpatient and outpatient services for private community hospitals, 1993-2021

 New Measure of Labor Productivity for Private Community Hospitals